marcogiusti/nvd3_py/README.rst

 |travis|
 |coveralls|

-This package is an attempt to build NVD3 charts from python.
+This module is an attempt to build NVD3 charts from python.
 The API mimics the NVD3's one, for an example of use look at `examples/pie_chart.ipynb`_.

+The project includes also a django app that implements few tags to help using nvd3 within Django.

 Install